10. Introducing data frames

 ## eggs 0.72 NaN True E 2025-05-05 [ham]

-Having a named index slot is handy when we decide that we want to convert the vector of row labels back to a standalone column:
+Having a named index slot is handy when converting a vector of row labels back to a standalone column:

 df2.rename_axis(index="NEW_COLUMN").reset_index()